Chapter 10 : Exploding Snap

 “Really?
 Then what, from your point of view, happened?”
 I say.
 I can begin to feel that edge of anger build in my stomach.

 “You bloody kissed me, you twat!”
 I’m suddenly shouting now.
 Hot tears are pooling and threatening to pour if I’m not careful.
-The frustrations and tensions of the past few weeks are starting to collect and surface.
-“You kissed me and then I turn around for a few minutes and you’re snogging some fifth year girl you just met?
+The frustrations and tension of the past week is starting to collect and surface.
+“You kissed me and then I turn around for a few minutes and you’re snogging Marlene?
 Really?”